ANTARUXA/stickers-blender/README.md

 `Stickers` makes combining these 2D and 3D animation techniques a lot easier.

+> [!IMPORTANT]
+>`Stickers` does not need to modify the UVs of the base surface to work, but
+>it's best to have a regular UV distibution on it.

 ## Image types

 `Stickers` can both load **still images** and **image sequences**.
 Artist can